 For more detail on the science of reflectivity, what works and what doesn’t, please see the Audax Australia Safety Recommendations.

 By law, you must have a roadworthy bike and safety equipment including a bell (in some states) and a helmet that complies with Australian standards.
 Not all helmets offer the same injury protection.
 Audax Australia recommends you consider procuring a helmet with MIPS, Wavecell or other advanced safety technology.
+It is also sensible to fit a mirror to your bike, particularly for long-distance road cycling.

 Clothing needs to be not only visible but also appropriate for the weather.
 For long rides, in particular, check the weather forecast along the route beforehand and take out some ‘insurance’ by packing more rather than less clothing.
 And for overnight rides, consider carrying a compact space blanket.